Kalvakuntla Kavitha: Parliamentary Committee

 In the Parliament, Kavitha is a member of the Estimates Committee, the Standing Committee on Commerce and also on the Consultative Committee, Ministry of Rural Development, Panchayati Raj and Drinking water and Sanitation.

 Commonwealth Parliamentary Association

 Recently, Kavitha has been nominated to the Steering Committee of Commonwealth Women Parliamentarians (CWP) India Region.
 Commonwealth Women Parliamentarians works for increasing the women representatives in Parliaments.

 Parliamentary Delegation

 Kavitha has traveled to many countries and officially she was a part of the Vice President's Delegation to Cambodia and Laos as well as with Lok Sabha Speaker's delegation to the European Parliament to Brussels, Belgium.

+Rift with party

+In May 2025, a private letter to K. Chandrasekhar Rao in which Kavitha alleged conspiracies in the party against him was leaked to press after which there were differences between her and the party members including with her brother K. T. Rama Rao.
+She later denied these and called them "rumors".
+In July 2025 she was allegedly sidelined by KTR in the appointment of the party's in-charge for a Coal Miner's union.

+Reports of differences were continuously denied by both her and her party members.